School immersion in the Vancouver area, British Columbia – Ages 14-18 – 3 months to 1 academic year

 Why Canada?

-Canada is the second largest country in the world.
-It’s one of the most outstanding countries in terms of geographical diversity.
-First and foremost, Canada is full of adventure and advantages for those wishing to study there.
-Some of these advantages include:
+Canada is the second largest country in the world and one of the most geographically diverse.
+But above all, it’s a destination that’s full of advantages for those who want to study here:

-• Quality and standard of living is among the highest in the world
+• Quality of life and standard of living among the highest in the world

-• Educational system recognized for excellence and consistent with our European systems
+• An education system recognised for its excellence and compatible with our European systems

-The United States and Canada are vast countries where geographical distances are significant.
-The primary mode of transportation is by car, and public transportation networks are generally underdeveloped, except in some major cities.
-International students coming from Europe, where public transportation networks are more developed, may need to adapt to this difference when studying in North America.
-They might need to reconsider their travel habits by planning their journeys according to the available transportation options.
+The United States and Canada are vast countries with vast geographical distances.
+The car is the main means of transport, and public transport networks are generally underdeveloped, with the exception of certain major cities.
+International students coming from Europe, where public transport networks are more developed, will have to adapt to this difference when they study in North America, and may have to rethink their travel habits by planning their journeys according to the transport options available.

 The district is home to students of 40 different nationalities, making for total immersion in English.